thepower/power-docs/docs/devGuide/03-testnet-start.md

 > To include your account into the group `docker`, run:
 >
 > ```bash
-> usermod -a docker user
+> usermod -aG docker user
 > ```
+>
+> > where:
+>
+> -  -G, --groups GROUPS — new list of supplementary `GROUPS`
+> -  -a, --append — append the user to the supplemental `GROUPS`.
+Mentioned by the `-G` option without removing
+     the user from other groups.
 >
 > This group is available only after you have installed Docker.
 If you haven't installed it yet, here is a [How-To](https://docs.docker.com/engine/install/).
 Go to the link and choose your OS.